minio/docs/source/reference/minio-mc/mc-ilm-edit.rst

 .. mc-cmd:: --id

    *Required* The unique ID of the rule.
-Use :mc-cmd:`mc ilm ls` to list bucket rules and retrieve the ``id`` for the rule you want to modify.
+Use :mc:`mc ilm ls` to list bucket rules and retrieve the ``id`` for the rule you want to modify.

 .. mc-cmd:: --expiry-days